COMMUNICATION PLUGS AND ADAPTERS

 HAWKER HUNTER GROUND COMM

-I couldn't find any documentation regarding this adapter.
-However, according to those who did their military service with Hunters, it was used to communicate with the pilot during the aircraft engine start-up procedure and before taxiing.
+I could not find any documentation regarding this adapter.
+However, according to those who did their military service with Hunters, used to communicate with the pilot during the aircraft engine start-up procedure and before taxiing.
 If anyone could confirm this or have any information about it, I would be more than happy to be contacted.